rabbitmq/rabbitmq-amqp-go-client/README.md

 - [Getting_started](docs/examples/getting_started)
 - [Examples](docs/examples)

+# Packages

+The rabbitmq amqp client is a wrapper around the azure amqp client.
+You need the following packages to use the rabbitmq amqp client:

+- `rabbitmqamqp` - The main package for the rabbitmq amqp client.
+- `amqp` - The azure amqp client ( you may not need to use this package directly).

 ## Build from source

 - Start the broker with `./.ci/ubuntu/gha-setup.sh start`.
 Note that this has been tested on Ubuntu 22 with docker.